cdeck3r/3DScanner/docs/autosetup.md

 ```bash
 src/autosetup/create_autosetup.sh
 ```

-    It generates the ssh keys and let the user define a NODETYPE.
-The latter serves to control the actions of the autosetup install scripts.
+It generates the public and private ssh keys for the login on the camnodes.
+For each nodetype (either CAMNODE or CENTRALNODE) it creates a `autosetup_NODETYPE.zip`.
-1. Deploy the created `autosetup.zip` on the SD card's root directory.
+1. Deploy the created `autosetup_NODETYPE.zip` on the SD card's root directory.

+The `autosetup_NODETYPE.zip` contains:

+* ssh keys, that is
+    * `camnode` file in `autosetup_centralnode.zip` or
+    * `camnode.pub` file in `autosetup_camnode.zip`
+* NODETYPE definition
+* autosetup.sh

 ## Securing the Raspberry Pi